HopeKenga/React_Weather_App/README.md

-#  ReactJS weather app using the Weather API
+#  Weather app using the Weather API